szaumoor/ZSTweaks/README.md

 Also, pay attention to any mods that modify the behavior of summoned demons, especially if they replace the script.
 Might or might not work.
 Please test and report.

+**Component 3030:** Make Devas hasted, same as Planetars

+I was always annoyed at how immmensely more powerful Planetars are compared to Devas.
+Haste is just too good not to use.
+Devas will be permanently hasted now, same as planetars.

 </details>